 Your entitlement in a rights offering related to the common stock will be based upon the number of whole shares credited to your Plan account.
 Rights based on a fraction of a share credited to your Plan account will be sold for that account and the net proceeds will be invested as an optional cash purchase on the next Investment Date.
-In the event of a rights offering, transaction processing may be curtailed or suspended by the Administrator for a short period of time following the record date for such action to permit the Administrator to calculate the rights allocable to each account.
+In the event Two Harbors makes available to its shareowners rights to purchase additional common stock or other securities, the Plan Administrator will sell such rights accruing in common stock for the participant.
+The funds will be combined with the next regular dividend or optional cash investment for reinvestment.
+If a participant desires to independently exercise the purchase rights, the participant should request that whole common stock be issued in book-entry DRS.